 A Family in Bloom Adoption believes the best fit for international adoption from Saint Vincent and the Grenadines will be:

-- A prospective adoptive family that originates or has dual-citizenship status with the US and Saint Vincent and the Grenadines.
+- A prospective adoptive family that originates from or has dual-citizenship status with the US and Saint Vincent and the Grenadines.

 - American citizens that have spent extensive time in the country such that they have a good understanding and connection with the country and culture.

 This island nation is part of the Lesser Antilles group, in the southeastern portion of the Caribbean Sea abutting the Atlantic Ocean.
 The largest and main island is Saint Vincent, where the capital of Kingston is situated; the northern Grenadines consist of a chain of 32 smaller islands, a number of which remain uninhabited.

 Christopher Columbus was the first European to arrive at these shores, which he found inhabited by the Kalinago people.
 Their own name for the beautiful homeland was Youloumain, to connote the Spirit of the Rainbows.
 One would like to believe that the sweet drink mixer called grenadine is from the island, but actually the name harks back to a diminutive of Granada in Spain.